A Long and Winding Road

 Into the Future

 “I’m not done learning, and this medicine offers me endless opportunities to grow.
 For the past few years, I’ve begun deepening my knowledge of essential oils.
-Turns out there’s a long history of using essential oils in this medicine.
-Peter Holmes and Tiffany Carole Pollard have put years into developing a system that allows oils to be used in conjunction with acupuncture treatments that deepens the treatments dramatically.
-I’ve studied when them, even going so far as to be training to teach their system.
+I’ve studied with Peter Holmes and Tiffany Carole, learning their Aroma Acupoint Therapy system, even going so far as to be training to teach their system; aromatherapy safety with Robert Tisserand and have co-taught an acupuncture and essential oil course with Nicola Salter.

 I’ve also been certified as an instructor of Face Yoga Method by the founder, Fumiko Takatsu.
 I’ll be incorporating Face Yoga Method instruction into my patient’s visits as well as offering Face Yoga Method classes in my clinic.